simianlabs/saltgopher/README.md

 Current version have only simple role management.
 To be able execute salt commands user have to have `saltadmin` role.
+To be able to list minions and jobs user have to have `saltviewer role.

 Roles are stored in config/roles.json
 ```json